CuarzoSoftware/SRM/README.md

 With SRM, you can focus on the OpenGL ES 2.0 logic of your application.
 For each available display, you can start a rendering thread that triggers common events like **initializeGL()**, **paintGL()**, **resizeGL()**, **pageFlipped()** and **uninitializeGL()**.

 SRM allows you to use multiple GPUs simultaneously and automatically finds the most efficient configuration.
-It also offers functions for creating OpenGL textures, which are automatically shared among GPUs.

 ### Links